-SUMMARY:
+GUIDELINES:

-• Moisture of cement must not be higher than 3% (2.0% C.M.) based on Tramex Concrete Encounter Red Scale in diagram - this should be tested with an appropriate moisture meter e.g. Tramex Concrete Encounter.

-• If the cement sub-floor moisture level is too high, either wait until it is dry or use a Liquid PU Primer such as Vermeister Primer SF, which will seal cement floors up to 6% moisture on the Tramex Concrete Encounter Red Scale (4.0% C.M.).

-• For anhydrite or calcium screeds (pump screeds), the moisture level must be 0.5% CM or below based on Tramex Concrete Encounter Blue Scale).
-Our Vermeister SF Primer can be used for anhydrite liquid screed to max 0.5% CM (One coat only).

-- 500 Gauge Polythene (If floating installation over screed, extend up walls behind skirting tape all joints with waterproof tape) - The floor needs to be level (Max 3mm deviation over 1mt) - Bring Flooring into house in normal living conditions i.e. Temp >18°, Humidity 40-60% - · Use a quality flexible glue such as Griptight 50 PRO PLUS that is suitable for under-floor heating (If glue down)
+- Moisture of cement must not be higher than 3% (2.0% C.M.) based on Tramex Concrete Encounter Red Scale in diagram this should be tested with an appropriate moisture meter e.g. Tramex Concrete Encounter. - If the cement sub-floor moisture level is too high, either wait until it is dry or use a Liquid PU Primer such as Vermeister Primer SF, which will seal cement floors up to 6% moisture on the Tramex Concrete Encounter Red Scale (4.0% C.M.). - For anhydrite or calcium screeds (pump screeds), the moisture level must be 0.3% CM or below based on Tramex Concrete Encounter Blue Scale).
+Our Vermeister SF Primer can be used for anhydrite liquid screed to max 0.5% CM (One coat only). - 500 Gauge Polythene (If floating installation over screed, extend up walls behind skirting tape all joints with waterproof tape) - The floor needs to be level (Max 3mm deviation over 1mt) - Bring Flooring into house in normal living conditions i.e. Temp >18°, Humidity 40-60% - Surface temperature of screed not to exceed 27° degrees celsius - Flooring should be separated at doorways with an expansion trim (unless glue down) - Use a quality flexible glue such as Griptight 50 PRO PLUS that is suitable for under-floor heating (If glue down)